 ing the languages as getting up and going.
 However, a far greater effort should be made by pioneers on arrival to learn the language of the country they settle in, or at least the regional language of the area they are teaching in; it makes all the difference, in every way, when a pioneer can speak directly to the people.
 I remember years ago in a conference in Panama one of the very devoted South American Indian Bahá’ís said, wistfully, that their languages must be very difficult because no pioneer ever learned them.

 If the pioneers cannot comply with the advice of ‘Abdu’l-Bahá that the “teachers travelling in different directions must know the language of the country in which they will enter”, then at least let them make a serious effort when they get there to learn them.
-There are in most countries concentrated courses available where one can quickly master the native language but it is astonishing the degree to which pioneers—and the committees sponsoring them—ignore these facilities, along with ‘Abdu’l-Bahá’s own instructions, and either make no attempt to learn the native language or dawdle along trying to “pick it up”.
-Not everyone can master a new language but the people who cannot do so are the exception and not the rule and by modern methods one can learn much faster than ever before.
+There are in most countries concentrated courses available where one can quickly master the native language.
+However, it is astonishing the degree to which pioneers—and the committees sponsoring them—ignore these facilities, along with ‘Abdu’l-Bahá’s own instructions, and either make no attempt to learn the native language or dawdle along trying to “pick it up”.
+Not everyone can master a new language but the people who cannot do so are the exception and not the rule.
+Modern teaching methods are available to help one to learn a language much faster than ever before.
 At least the pioneer or travelling teacher should make an effort to learn the common phrases of “how do you do”, “good-bye”, “thank you” and so on.

 Meetings